o5edaxi/palo-override-finder/README.md

 # Palo Alto Override and Local Configuration Finder

 This script will help you more quickly identify [configuration overrides](https://docs.paloaltonetworks.com/panorama/10-2/panorama-admin/manage-firewalls/manage-templates-and-template-stacks/override-a-template-setting) and unwanted local configurations on Palo Alto firewalls that are being managed by a Panorama system.
-The script will scan the Panorama, identify connected devices, and then compare template and running configurations of all the firewalls to find overlaps.
-It will also highlight any part of the running configuration that is not part of a template and is not covered by an optional ignore list.
+The script will scan the Panorama, identify connected devices, and then compare template and running configurations of all the firewalls to find overlaps, with an optional ignore list.
+It will also highlight any part of the running configuration that is not part of a template and is not covered by an ignore list.
 The output is a list of Xpaths and can be either printed to the terminal or placed in a timestamped file.

-The script has been tested with PanOS 10.1.
+The script has been tested with PanOS 10.1, 10.2.

 ### Usage